 We understand that unanticipated events happen occasionally in everyone’s life.
 In our desire to be effective and fair to all clients, the following policies are honored:

 24 hour advance notice is requested when cancelling an appointment.
+Please call, text or e-mail.
 This allows the opportunity for someone else to schedule an appointment.

 If you arrive late, your session may be shortened in order to accommodate others whose appointments follow yours.
 Depending upon how late you arrive, your therapist will then determine if there is enough time remaining to start a treatment.
 Regardless of the length of the treatment actually given, you will be responsible for the “full” session.
 Out of respect and consideration to your therapist and other customers, please plan accordingly and be on time.